SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 By the end of these tutorials you will:

 * create a new SeqWare Pipeline workflow bundle based on HelloWorld
+* test your workflow bundle locally
-* package, install, schedule, and run your new workflow bundle in Pipeline and MetaDB
+* package your new workflow bundle in Pipeline for hand-off to an administrator
 * generate a report on the outputs of your workflows in Pipeline and Portal
 * be prepared to move on to more detailed documentation for each sub-project